Spotlight By: Andrea Tuccillo

 “Djimon and I would sit there and talk to each other about the different types of hot chocolates you could get in Paris, and croissants, and we’d sit there and dream like two weird women,” jokes DiCaprio.

 But all in all, DiCaprio’s experience in Africa was a positive one.
-He learned a great deal from his
+He learned a great deal from his stay; lessons that have stayed with him even as he returned home.

 “What I was left with after spending time with Africa, and this is not at all to sound trivial, but it really was the power of the human spirit there and the fact these people have been through so much, they’ve been through a civil war for 30 years, the poverty rate, but literally people were still dancing in the streets,” DiCaprio says.
 “The joy and the energy and the happiness that they exuded to everyone they came in contact with was unbelievable.
 It made me come back home and sort of not want to listen to anyone’s problems.”